zzzprojects/html-agility-pack/.github/ISSUE_TEMPLATE.md

-Here is what to include in your report to make sure we implement a solution as quickly as possible.
+Here is what to include in your request to make sure we implement a solution as quickly as possible.

 ### 1. Description
 Describe the issue or propose a feature.